 It is not enough to just have this data; marketers must be able to make sense of it.
 This requires competencies in data literacy.
 Marketers must be able to evaluate the data yielded from their attribution models and marketing analytics platforms to form insights on their target customers and the current market.

-Data literacy—understanding and applying insights derived from data—has been documented as a major roadblock to organizational success.
+Data literacy—understanding and applying data-driven insights—has been documented as a major roadblock to organizational success.
 This is the second challenge marketers face when optimizing their media mix.
-They need personnel who can derive quality analytics, otherwise these numbers will never steer them in the right direction.
+They need personnel who can derive quality marketing analytics, otherwise these numbers will never steer them in the right direction.
 This can actually lead to misattribution that causes them to spend more on less effective tactics.

 Common Mistakes in Media Optimization